 Bottling within or near your destination markets dramatically reduces fuel consumption, trucking time and costs, and environmental impact.
 We’re also looking to the future and exploring the possibilities of using rail and cargo ships.
 If plans move forward on deepening the Sacramento shipping channel, our West Sacramento facility will be ideally situated to take advantage of this environmentally preferred option.

 One of the ways we do that is by incorporating energy-saving equipment wherever possible.
-During the 2008 renovation of our West Sacramento facility, we removed old light fixtures, added skylights and solar light tubes to bring in natural light, and installed high-efficiency light fixtures.
+Our West Sacramento facility being one in particular, we removed old light fixtures, added skylights and solar light tubes to bring in natural light, and installed high-efficiency light fixtures.
 We also incorporated on-demand boilers that use less energy and are retrofitting the boilers in our Anaheim plant to reduce energy use and emissions.
 In addition, one of the benefits our automated process control systems offer is the ability to manage energy use throughout the production process.

 We currently operate a forklift fleet in compliance with the California Air Resource Board and use twin-load racking to reduce fuel consumption by loading twice as fast.
-By 2013, we plan to complete our conversion to an all-electric forklift fleet.
-In addition, we are gradually upgrading our beer delivery fleet to higher-efficiency diesel trucks.
+By 2020, we plan to complete our conversion to an all-electric forklift fleet.
+In addition, we are gradually upgrading our fleet to higher-efficiency LNG Trucks.

 One of our most exciting initiatives is a program personally championed by one of our employees.
 Jim Bieber came up with an aggressive recycling plan and secured funding to install cardboard balers, glass crushers, aluminum compactor, and concrete pads for recycling stations.
 He also secured buyers for various recycled goods and set up internal systems for collection.